-Tips for completing the project
+4.3.2 Tips for completing the project

-- Contractile element: The contractile element C is the active element in an extrafusal motor unit.
+- Junctions: 1-junction and 0-junction are the fundamental elements for building Bond Graph models from schematics.
+By identifying the junctions in the schematic we can come up with the network topology, which helps us to plug in the rest of the elements to the model. - Contractile element: The contractile element CE is the active element in an extrafusal motor unit.
 It corresponds to the role played by voltage in an electronic circuit.
-C responds to motoneuron inputs by contracting.
-Thus, the tension $T_C$ that it produces always acts to try to shorten the muscle.
-C is incapable to produce an extension force. - The elastic elements: A muscle when passively stretched exhibits an elastic restoring force that tends to return the muscle to its original length.
+CE responds to motoneuron inputs by contracting.
+Thus, the tension SE that it produces always acts to try to shorten the muscle.
+CE is incapable to produce an extension force.
+Here, we assume the force is constant with given value of $1 J.m^{-1}$. - Elastic elements: A muscle when passively stretched exhibits an elastic restoring force that tends to return the muscle to its original length.
 In part this force is due to stretching the connective tissue that surrounds the muscle fibers.
 In part it may be due to stretching the tendons which terminate muscle tissue and attach it to the bone.
 There is a reason to believe that the muscle fibers themselves are at least partly elastic.
 It is this elastic restoring force that is represented by the elastic elements (springs) in the Hill model.
-It is not completely correct to assign these elements to any particular physical source, but we may regard the $K{PEC}$ as being mostly due to the connective tissues and the $K{SEC}$ as being primarily dominated by tendon fibers terminating specific motor units.
-We should note that $K{PEC}$ and $K{SEC}$ are functions of lengths and therefore are non-linear springs. - The damper element: It is an empirical factor that muscle tension during contraction and the speed of the contraction are coupled to each other.
+It is not completely correct to assign these elements to any particular physical source, but we may regard the C_1 as being mostly due to the connective tissues and the C_2 as being primarily dominated by tendon fibers terminating specific motor units.
+We should note that C_1 and C_2 are functions of lengths and therefore are non-linear springs.
+However, in this project we assume they are constants with given value of $20 J.m^{-2}$. - Damping element: It is an empirical factor that muscle tension during contraction and the speed of the contraction are coupled to each other.
 Hill found that the relation between them follows a characteristic hyperbolic equation, now known as Hill's equation.
-Such elastic elements, the damper coefficient B is a function of the contraction speed, therefore is a nonlinear damper.
+Similar to elastic elements, the damper coefficient R_1 is a function of the contraction speed, therefore is a nonlinear damper.
+However, in here we assume it is constant with given value of 10 J.s.m-2. - Inertial element: This element is representing the muscle mass.
+Here, we assume it is $1 J.s^2 .m^{-2}$.